dhirendrajha25/Jenkins-k8s-jcasc/README.md

 ```
 ```
-# used to initialize a working directory containing Terraform configuration files
+# The terraform plan command is used to create an execution plan.
+Run below command -

 $ sh terraform.sh plan values.tfvars
 ```